ImgBotApp/InternetNL/halloffame/teaser_en.md

+# Hall of fame - website test
-The websites below are fully using modern internet standards and therefor score 100% in the website- test on Internet.nl.
+The websites below are fully using modern internet standards and therefore score 100% in the website  test on Internet.nl.